romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

 Terraform builds an abstraction layer on the top of a variety of providers APIs, such as AWS, GCP, Azure, Vault, and so on.
 Still, a deep understanding of these APIs is necessary.
-As a software engineer you still need to take decisions on how to use and apply them, which is ultimately followed by the decisions on how to organize and structure your Terraform code base, which in finally followed by the decision on how (and when) to apply such changes.
+As a software engineer you still need to take decisions on how to use their resources, which is ultimately followed by the decisions on how to organize and structure your Terraform code base, which in finally followed by the decision on how (and when) to apply such changes.

-This collection of decisions can be overwhelming, specially when working with architectures such as microservices, for example, Chris Richardson (2019) discusses the importance of service decomposition and modularity, where services are loosely coupled and communicate only via APIs, leading to leaner applications.
-While true, this normally leads to undesired infrastructure overhead.
+This collection of decisions can be overwhelming, specially when working with architectures such as microservices.
+Chris Richardson (2019) discusses the importance of service decomposition and modularity in microservices, where applications are loosely coupled and communicate only via APIs, leading to leaner code.
+While true, this normally leads to an undesired infrastructure overhead given that a microservice requires at least the same level of attention to infrastructure as a monolithic would.

-A microservice requires at least the same level of attention to infrastructure as a monolithic would.
+A microservice still needs persistency, networking, security and observability.

 ## CDK